hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/introduction.md

-However, be assured that everything you do via the browser in this tutorial can be done via code, can be version controlled and can work with any programming language you choose on the server side.
+However, be assured that everything you do via the browser in this tutorial can be done via code, can be version controlled and can work with any programming language you choose on the server-side.

 We've kept this course light on developer workflows and environment choices so that you can focus on the key concepts and